Bare brick walls. Low-slung lights. Tattooed waiters. No reservations. Small plates.

 Now, after a whirlwind decade in which he’s opened literally dozens of restaurants, and subsequently left the Polpo Group to strike out on his own once again, he’s doing the striking with Trattoria Brutto.

 Of course, the most important part of all this is the food.
 And guess what?
 No small plates!
 If it’s going to be old-school Italian, it needs to be old-school Italian – that means antipasti, primi, secondi, dolci.
 It also means it won’t be expensive, either (“I hope you can get out of here for under £40 a head – full meal, wine, everything.”
 Norman promises).
-It’ll leans towards Tuscany without being stubborn about it, which means you can probably expect a heaping plate of wild boar pappardelle with a jug of red and some bread overflowing with butter & Cantabrian anchovies.
+It’ll lean towards Tuscany without being stubborn about it, which means Florentine dishes like penne with tomato and vodka; wild boar sausage with lentils; and deep-fried doughballs.

 You know, ugly but good.